biggiraffe13/malhound/README.md

     * `MD5` Hash
     * Packed IOCs
     * Compression Ratio
-    * Number Of Sections In The `EXE`
+    * Number of Sections in the `PE`
-    * Display Each Section With Information Like (Name, Size, and Compression Ratio) For Each Section
+    * Display Each Section With Information Like (Name, Size, and Compression Ratio) for Each Section

-* Modify The `EXE` File By:
+* Modify the `PE` File by:
     * Remove The Excess Null-Bytes

 ### Screenshots